-Let’s take a look at one of the more popular brands today — Diet Coke.
+To better understand diet soda on keto, take a look at one of the most popular brands today: Diet Coke.
 One serving of Diet Coke contains:

 - 0 calories

 - 0 grams of total and net carbs

 As you can see, diet soda doesn’t give you much nutritional value.
 With its basic mixture of carbonated water, artificial sweeteners, colors, and other additives, there’s no significant nutrition to be found in this beverage.

 But even though the ingredients are nutritionally void, they do affect your health in multiple ways.
 For one of the top name brands out there today, the ingredients include:

 - Citric acid